simple-crypto/SCALib/paper/paper.md

 Many of the algorithms used in side-channel security evaluations are well-known statistical techniques.
-For instance, the widely-used TVLA methodology is based on the Welch t-test for the difference of means [@DBLP:conf/ches/SchneiderM15].
+For instance, the widely used TVLA methodology is based on the Welch t-test for the difference of means [@DBLP:conf/ches/SchneiderM15].
 Also when modeling the leakage, techniques such as Linear Discriminant Analysis (LDA) [@DBLP:conf/ches/StandaertA08] can be used.